antigenomics/tcr-annotation-methodology/README.md

 * The slides can be found in ``slides/slides.pdf``.
 For the interactive part open the ``tutorial.Rmd`` file in RStudio.

 * The compiled tutorial results are stored in the ``tutorial.pdf``, this file contains the code, comments and plots.

+* Additional files and scripts for tracking expansion of CMV+ clonotypes post HSCT treatment are provided in the ``extra/`` folder